smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 ```

 ### VCA Pools
 Another construct used when deploying OpenNESS is the `VCA pool`, which is a similar concept to the *Node pools* that are supported by [Azure\* Kubernetes\* Service](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) and [Google\* Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools).
-The VCA pool is a unique label assigned to the group of VCA nodes that are plugged into one edge worker node.
+The VCA pool is a unique label assigned to the group of VCA nodes that are plugged into one node.
 This enables the scheduler to execute related workloads within the same VCA pool (i.e., within the same edge node physical space).
 The VCA pool is assigned the label `vcac-pool=<vca-host-name>`, which reflects the hostname of the VCA host that all the VCAC-A cards are connected to.

 Also, the VCA nodes follow a special naming convention.
 They are assigned the name of their host nodes appended with *vca* keyword and a number (`<vca-host-name>-vcaX`).
 The number is an incremental index to differentiate between multiple VCAC-A cards that are installed.

-In the example below, this is a cluster composed of 1 master `silpixa00399671`, 1 VCA host `silpixa00400194`, and 3 VCAC-A cards: `silpixa00400194-vca1`, `silpixa00400194-vca2`, and `silpixa00400194-vca3`.
+In the example below, this is a cluster composed of 1 control plane `silpixa00399671`, 1 VCA host `silpixa00400194`, and 3 VCAC-A cards: `silpixa00400194-vca1`, `silpixa00400194-vca2`, and `silpixa00400194-vca3`.
 The 3 VCAC-A cards are connected to the node `silpixa00400194`.
 ```shell
 $ kubectl get nodes
 NAME                   STATUS   ROLES    AGE   VERSION